QueenRuno/Derpcart/README.md

-Mucho thanks to Matt for Matts excellent game and art which was carefully stolen to make this childrens automobile
+Mucho thanks to Matt for Matts excellent game HIDEOUS DESTRUCTOR and art which was carefully stolen to make this childrens automobile